Sitecore-Community/docs/xDB/xdb-architecture/xdb-session-state/index.md

 ## If OutProc is slower, why would I use it - and what does it have to do with analytics?

-There are two key advantages to OutProc session management:
+There are two key advantages to full OutProc session management:

 * You trade some speed for **increased reliability**
-* You can share session information across **multiple devices**
+* You can share information across concurrent sessions on **multiple devices**
+* No need for sticky sessions (sticky sessions may result in unevent splits of traffic across load-balanced CDs)

 ### Reliability